Student Finance, Awards and Grants

 The Research Grant is intended to help Homerton College Graduate students with expenses associated with their research each year.
 Students may apply for funds each year (2014 - 2015: £150.00 per year for one year courses or £350.00 per year for PhD courses), or chose to apply for a larger amount in any year of study as long as total funds given during the course do not exceed £1050.00.
 Funds may be sought for expenses such as: travel to conferences, research sites, libraries; registration fees for conferences; accommodation costs while working away from College or at a residential conference; exceptional expenses associated with your research, such as unusual amounts of photocopying, purchase of specialist analysis software etc, if not available elsewhere.
 Students will be contacted by the Graduate Administrator each term with eligibility criteria and application forms.

 A Research Grant of up to £100 may be available for Undergraduates who are unable to afford expenses associated with academic related work.
-Please contact your Tutor /DoS in the first instance.
+Please contact your Tutor /DoS in the first instance before dowloading the form from Nexus.

 Students wishing to do a language course at the University Language Centre (in any language other than English) are entitled to 50% reimbursement of the cost of one course.
 Receipts must be submitted to the Tutorial Office for approval.

-For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of £500 are made.
+For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of up to £500 are made.
 The purpose of the travel should be challenging and mind-broadening, but also confer a benefit to others; travel designed for research purposes or coursework related will not be considered.
 Details about eligibility and how to apply are made available during Michaelmas term with an application deadline of the start of March each year.
-Applications for 2017 will close on Wednesday 1st March 2017.
-Further details are available from Mrs Glesny Sheppard in the Tutorial Office.
+Applications for 2019 will close on Thursday 28th February 2019.
+Further details are available from Mr Andrew Drain in the Tutorial Office.

 Throughout the year, the College is informed of other Travel Awards administered by the University; details are displayed on the Queens Wing noticeboard and distributed via email.